Federal Policy Milestones

 The Sprint programme aligns with national mandates and state-specific requirements across all Australian jurisdictions, ensuring compliance with AI governance standards.

-Aligned with the National Framework for the Assurance of AI in Government and AI in Government Policy v2.0, ensuring core governance requirements across all Australian agencies.
+Aligned with the National Framework for the Assurance of AI in Government and the Policy for the responsible use of AI in government, ensuring core governance requirements across all Australian agencies.

 Comprehensive support for compliance across Federal, State, and Territory requirements, from NSW and Queensland to WA, Victoria, and all other jurisdictions.